markhenry229/quickendeskforusers/index.md

 # Guide

-A promising resource for everyone visiting the website.
+A promising resource for everyone visiting the website that will help them.